 On June 14, 2021, the Company announced that drilling had commenced at its Stardust Project and Kwanika Project.
-The Kwanika Project program, in particular, is expected to include a total of 7,200 metres of drilling for 2021.

 On June 15, 2021, the Company announced the appointment of Vesta Filipchuk as Vice President Sustainability.

 On July 2, 2021, the Company announced the filing of the Stardust Technical Report.
 See "Mineral Property - Stardust Project".